-Project Title: Jennings Ave: OR99E to Oatfield Rd County Project Number: 22234 Project Location: Clackamas County Associated RFP Number: 2019-14/22234-01 Federal Aid Number: C005(103); Key #19276 DBE Goal: 8.5% (see Exhibit E) Total Not-to-Exceed ("NTE") amount for this Contract.
-This to otal includes: a) all allowable costs and expenses, profit, and fixed-fee amount, if any; and b) \$ for contingency tasks, \$ each of which must be separately authorized by County.
+Project Title: 232 ND Drive at MP 0.3 County Project Number: 22269-01 Project Location: Clackamas County Associated RFP Number: 01 Federal Aid Number: 19641 Federal Aid Emergency Relief Number: ER-C005(109) DBE Goal: 8.5% (see Exhibit E) Total Not-to-Exceed ("NTE") amount for this Contract.
+This total includes: a) all allowable costs and expenses, profit, and fixed-fee amount, if any; and b) \$ for contingency tasks, each of which must be separately authorized by County.\$

-This Contract is between Clackamas County, hereafter called "County" or "Agency" and [enter legal company name as provided to IRS (and DBA name if applicable)], a (enter state of incorporation/organization) corporation, hereafter called "Consultant."
+This Contract is between Clackamas County, hereafter called "County" and , an Oregon corporation, hereafter called "Consultant."
 County and Consultant together are also referred to as "Parties" and individually referred to as "Party."
 The primary contacts for this Contract are identified in Exhibit J, Contact Information and Key Persons.